bbxytl/jackhughesweb.github.io/_posts/projects/2015-08-04-prettyroute.markdown

 ![Screenshot](/img/work/prettyroute-screenshot2.png)

-I created PrettyRoute for YRS Festival of Code 2015 with my group [Team Screaming Square Dinosaur](https://github.com/teamscreamingsquaredinosaur).
+I created PrettyRoute for YRS Festival of Code 2015 ([blog post](/blog/yrs2015/)) with my group [Team Screaming Square Dinosaur](https://github.com/teamscreamingsquaredinosaur).
 PrettyRoute reached the semi-final for Should Exist.

 PrettyRoute is currently live at [prettyroute.xyz](https://prettyroute.xyz) and the source code is currently on [GitHub](https://github.com/teamscreamingsquaredinosaur/prettyroute).